Sign up for the DPO Europe Newsletter

 Step 2: Is the data subject in the EU?

 It’s not about citizenship.
 It’s about where the data subjects are located.
-If you’re working with personal data from people in the EU, go to Step 3.
-If your subjects are outside the EU, you need to comply with the national laws of the country where the processing takes place (e.g. 152-FZ in Russia).
+If you’re working with personal data of people in the EU, go to Step 3.
+If your subjects are outside the EU, you need to comply with the contry’s data protection law where the processing takes place (e.g. 152-FZ in Russia).

-So, if you have a Spanish citizen working in your office in Moscow, the GDPR does not apply to the processing of his or her information.
+If you have a Spanish citizen working in your office in Moscow, the GDPR doesn’t apply to the processing of her data.
 You don’t need to go through other steps of the scheme.

 If one of the data subjects is physically located in the EU, then go to Step 3.